-Media Diversity Australia is a nationwide not-for-profit organisation working towards a news media that is reflective of all Australians.
+Media Diversity Australia is a nation-wide organisation working towards a news media that is reflective of all Australians.
 We seek to promote balanced representation in news and current media that reflects the community it serves.
 This includes cultural and linguistic diversity and disability.

-Briana Blackett is a senior journalist with extensive global news experience.
-She was a founding member of AI Jazeera English in Qatar, which followed a successful career working for Associated Press Television, based at its headquarters in London.
+Briana Blackett is an award-winning communicator and a seasoned journalist with extensive global news experience.
+She was a founding member of Al Jazeera English in Qatar, which followed a successful career working for Associated Press Television, based at its headquarters in London.
 She has also worked for Greenpeace International in Europe, along with federal politics and broadcast news in Australia.
 Over a 20 year period, she has covered some of the world's biggest events and gained insights she still draws upon today from her home in suburban Sydney.
 Briana is the mother of two children with disability.
-She now works to assist families in the autism space.
+She works to advocate for greater diversity across the media, government and corporate spaces.
+Her articles have been published in a variety of disability-specific and mainstream media, including the Sydney Morning Herald, the ABC and Mamamia.
 Briana is Disability Affairs Officer for Media Diversity Australia, and a Carer's Representative with Carer's NSW.
-She has advised on national projects regarding autism in the communications and health sectors.
+She has advised on national projects regarding autism in the communications and health sectors, along with issues impacting unpaid carers.